hagdere1/indomitable/README.md

 ## Description

-inDOMitable is a lightweight JavaScript library capable of DOM manipulation, event handling, and AJAX requests.
+inDOMitable is a JavaScript library capable of DOM manipulation, event handling, and AJAX requests.
 It provides developers with a number of functions to conveniently build interactive web applications.

 ### Setup